 At Jaroslawicz & Jaros, PLLC, we have handled a wide variety of cases that involved airline passenger injuries.
 Some common types of airline injuries include:

-- Food Carts: Food cart injuries are relatively common on airlines.
+Food Carts: Food cart injuries are relatively common on airlines.
 Narrow aisles can make it difficult for flight attendants to safety maneuver carts past passengers.
-If airline workers do not exercise caution, they can accident ram into passengers’ shoulders, legs, or other body parts.
+If airline workers do not exercise caution, they can accidently ram into passengers’ shoulders, legs, or other body parts.
 Passengers who are moving about the cabin are also at risk of these injuries.

-- Passengers with Special Needs: Passengers with special needs may require special assistance, especially while boarding and disembarking.
+Passengers with Special Needs: Passengers with special needs may require special assistance, especially while boarding and disembarking.
 In the past, passengers have suffered injuries from negligent assistants, defective wheelchairs, and careless airline personnel.
 Like any form of negligence, these accidents are often the responsibility of the airline.